zach2039/vs-waterunderfarmland/README.md

 Overview
 --------

-Allows water directly under farmland to be a valid moisture source.
+This is a server-side mod that allows water under farmland to be a valid moisture source.

-Does not allow water to irrigate diagonally from below; water must be directly below the farmland.
+Does not allow water to irrigate diagonally from below; water must be _directly below_ the farmland for it to be valid.

 Known issues